 Computational research is an increasingly important part of any life science research project.
 Research computing staff help researchers get access to software and hardware resources and provide advice on how to use those resources.
 Ask us big or small, beginner or expert questions.

 Research computing consultants with a life science background can talk with you about your project, help you decide an effective strategy for the computational part of your research, and acting as liaisons to other parts of IT to access the necessary resources.
 If we can't help with a particular problem, we'll try to find somebody who can.

 The thousands of researchers we support generate a tremendous amount of data.
 Some of our group resources and time go towards evaluating future storage products for cost, performance, and suitability for our researchers.

-We currently have over 3 petabytes of network attached storage, between the various file servers.
-Our latest addition is a Lustre based scratch filesystem, which has the potential to deliver very high read/write performance.
+We currently have several petabytes of network attached storage, between the various file servers.
+Storage is available to Orchestra users on our system.